coseo12/fs_gpt/README.md

 llm = OpenAI()
 chat = ChatOpenAI()

-a = llm.predict("How many planets are in the solar system?") b = chat.predict("How many planets are in the solar system?")
+a = llm.invoke("How many planets are in the solar system?") b = chat.invoke("How many planets are in the solar system?")

 a, b
 ```